 Western's Campus Information Security Office has determined that email addresses input on cgiemail webforms can expose Western to security exploits from spammers if those email addresses are then used in the email created by the form.

 We have seen many instances of spammers abusing Western web forms when they use faculty, staff, or student email addresses collected on cgiemail forms in their From:, CC:, or BCC: fields.
-This becomes email relaying and is considered a serious issue because university servers can be put on black lists and cause outgoing email to be rejected.
+This becomes email relaying and is considered a serious issue because university servers can be put on black lists and cause outgoing email to be rejected by other email servers.

-Any cgiemail webforms that have been set up to send an email back to the person who completed the webform must be redesigned to use a hardcoded Western email address.
+Any cgiemail webforms that have been set up with a collected email address in their From:, CC: or BCC: fields must be redesigned to use a hardcoded Western email address.

 For example, if your current .txt file is